APL People

 Lanier Holt [Faculty]

 Lanier received his MA and PhD degrees from Indiana University in Bloomington.
 He is a former journalist and currently Associate Professor of communications at OSU.
 An award winning researcher and teacher, his research examines the social and psychological effects media messages have on audiences’ perception of African Americans, women and other traditionally marginalized groups.
 Holt’s research sits at the confluence of Journalism, media effects and social psychology.
-Using framing, social dominance and social identity theories, he investigates the underlying psychological mechanisms that operate when audiences are exposed to race-related news media and how it influences their opinions about Blacks.
+Using framing, social dominance and social identity theories, he investigates the underlying psychological mechanisms that operate when audiences are exposed to race-related news media and how it influences their opinions about Black people.

 Jonah Koetke [Postdoctoral Fellow – Sponsor: Richard Petty]

 Jonah received his PhD from the University of Pittsburgh in 2025.
-He is in his first year at OSU funded in a postdoctoral position funded by the Templeton World Charity Foundation.
+He is in his second year at OSU in a postdoctoral position funded by the Templeton World Charity Foundation.
 His research focuses on (1) ideological conflict and (2) limited public acceptance of accurate and science-based information.
 In both these areas, his research often examines the implications of having intellectual humility and/or perceiving intellectual humility in others.
 His work has been published in journals such as Nature: Human Behavior, the Journal of Experimental Social Psychology, the Personality and Social Psychology Bulletin, and Social Psychological and Personality Science.
 He can be reached at koetke.2@osu.edu

 Borja Paredes [Postdoctoral Fellow — Sponsor: Richard Petty]

 Borja received his MA from the Universidad Autónoma de Madrid and his Ph.D. from the Universidad Nacional de Educación a Distancia.
 He currently serves as Assistant Professor of psychology at the Universidad Autónoma de Madrid.
-Presently he is a visiting scholar at OSU funded by the Templeton World Charity Foundation.
+Presently he is in his second year as a visiting scholar at OSU funded by the Templeton World Charity Foundation.
 His primary research interest focuses on the study of persuasion, identity, and meta cognition.
 His research output includes more than 40 publications which have appeared the field’s top journals including the Personality and Social Psychology Bulletin, the Journal of Experimental Social Psychology, and the European Journal of Social Psychology.
 Borja can be reached at paredes.45@osu.edu

 Sam Taylor [Postdoctoral Fellow – Advisor: Richard Petty]